 Diversity, Equity, & Inclusion in the Classroom

 Inclusive learning environments are those in which all students feel valued and respected.
 As an institution, Cal Poly is working to increase the diversity of its faculty, staff, and student populations as well as to create a more inclusive campus climate.
 Educators play a key role in ensuring all students have an equitable chance of succeeding academically and feel a sense of belonging in our classrooms and on our campus.
-See the pages listed on the menu at the right or in the list below for ideas and strategies on how to create and maintain inclusive and diverse classrooms.
+See the pages listed on the menu at the right or in the list below for ideas and strategies on how to create and maintain inclusive classrooms.
 Below is a listing of various programs and services.